-Sexual grooming is the process used by a person with a sexual interest in children to build an emotional connection with a child to gain their trust for the purposes of sexual abuse, sexual exploitation or trafficking.
+Sexual grooming is the process by which a person with a sexual interest in children builds an emotional connection with a child to gain their trust for the purposes of sexual abuse, sexual exploitation or trafficking.

-Grooming can be committed by a male or female, and a child can be groomed online or face-to-face, and by a stranger or by someone they already know.
-It is often carefully planned and can take place over weeks, months or years, with the ultimate goal of meeting the child for committing a sex offence.
+Grooming can be committed by a male or female and a child can be groomed online or face to face, by a stranger or by someone they already know.
+Sexual grooming is often carefully planned and can take place over weeks, months or years, with the ultimate goal of meeting the child for committing a sexual offence.

-Any communication with a child for the purpose of sexually abusing them is legally considered to be grooming and is an offence under the Sexual Offences Act 2003.
+Any communication with a child for the purpose of sexually abusing them is legally considered to be grooming and is a classified as an offence under the Sexual Offences Act 2003.

-Anyone convicted of a grooming offence is added to the sex offenders register and is required to notify the police of certain details, either for a certain amount of time or for life.
-A failure to comply with the terms of the register is a serious criminal offence for which a person will be prosecuted and could face a prison sentence.
+Anyone convicted of a sexual grooming offence is added to the sex offenders’ register and is required to notify the police of certain details, either for a certain amount of time or for life.
+A failure to comply with the terms of the register is a serious criminal offence for which the individual will be prosecuted, with the risk of receiving a prison sentence.

-If you are accused of sexual grooming it is crucial that you are represented by someone who is an expert in this complex and serious area of law.
-The consequences of being charged with sexual grooming are life changing, with imprisonment likely, being added to the sex offenders register and the future risk of receiving a sexual harm prevention order.
-It is vital that your future is not left in the hands of a general criminal defence lawyer who may not have the expertise or experience in dealing with these matters.
-At Lawtons, we have the experience and expertise and will do everything in our professional power to put forward your case in a proper and best way to ensure that you get the best outcome possible in the circumstances wherever the case may be.
+If you are accused of sexual grooming it is crucial that you are represented by a specialist solicitor who is an expert in this complex and serious area of law.
+The consequences of being charged with sexual grooming are life changing, with a term of imprisonment highly likely.
+You also face the prospect of addition to the sex offenders’ register and risk receiving a sexual harm prevention order (SHPO).